A Note from the UConnPRSI: Lowering Connecticut Energy Costs

 Magdalena Bessy Reyna presenting in CTs Old State House

 I can’t remember when I first learned about El Instituto.
 Sadly, when I was a grad student at UCONN (1970-72 MA) and a PhD candidate later, there were no Latino groups I could be involved with.
 The Puerto Rican Center was the first of the student centers to be created.
-I created the Women’s Center and advocated for gay and lesbian rights.
+I was part of the Women’s Center and advocated for gay and lesbian rights.
 I don’t remember exactly how I first knew about El Instituto; maybe a friend told me, or I decided to introduce myself to the then-director.
 That first introduction resulted in a warm welcome, and I felt comfortable sharing information about my writing and upcoming poetry readings.
 That relationship has continued to this day, and I am very grateful to the staff for their support of my work.
 I hope El Instituto will continue to be allowed to serve not only as an anchor for Latinos at UCONN but also to extend knowledge and appreciation of our culture to the general population.

 -Bessy Reyna MA 1972, JD 1986..(www.bessyreyna.com)